Memorable Manitobans: Gilbert McMicken (1813-1891)

 Policeman, land agent, MLA (1879-1883).

 Born at Wigtonshire, Scotland on 13 October 1813, son of Gilbert McMicken.
 He emigrated to Canada in July 1832.
 He represented Welland in the Assembly of Canada from 1857 to 1861.
 In 1864 he was appointed Stipendiary Magistrate for Canada West and was active in quelling Fenian uprisings while Commissioner of Police for the Dominion.
 In 1871 he was appointed Dominion Lands Agent for Manitoba, assistant Receiver General, Dominion Auditor and manager of the Dominion Government Savings Bank.
 He served as President of the St. Andrew’s Society of Winnipeg from 1874 to 1875.
 From 1874 to 1877 he was acting inspector of the Manitoba penitentiary.
 After retiring from government service he was elected to the Legislative Assembly of Manitoba in 1879 and was elected Speaker the following year.
 He represented the constituency of Cartier until 1883, and ran unsuccessfully against Isaac Campbell in the 1888 general election.
 He was a founding member of the Manitoba Historical Society.
 In 1835, he married Ann Theresa Duff.
 They had seven children, including Albert McMicken, Hamilton G. McMicken, and Alexander McMicken.
-He died at his Winnipeg home, 362 Notre Dame Street, on 6 March 1891.
+He died at his Winnipeg home, 362 Notre Dame Street, on 7 March 1891 and was buried in the Kildonan Presbyterian Cemetery.

 His articles for the Manitoba Historical Society: